Being close to the action on race day (no one, apart from the riders get closer);Being part of an exciting and dynamic sport;

 Clubs are continually looking for enthusiastic individuals wanting to contribute.
-Becoming a licenced official is one such way you can assist our sport and your club.
+Becoming a licensed official is one such way you can assist our sport and your club.

 Motorcycling, like most sports, relies heavily on the input of volunteers to ensure that race meetings and events continue to run efficiently.